flutter/website/src/docs/development/platform-integration/web.md

 You need only run this once.

-If Android Studio or IntelliJ is already running, restart it.
-The device pulldown should now include the **Chrome** option.
+If the IDE is already running, restart it.
+The device pulldown should now include the **Chrome (web)** option.

 ### How do I build a responsive app for the web?